The Best Invisible Hearing Aids of 2023

 While the choices are ample, invisible hearing aids are not all created equal.
 We have ranked the top eight invisible hearing aids to help you make a confident purchase.
 Four are invisible-in-the-canal (IIC) style for mild to moderate hearing loss, and four are mini behind-the-ear (BTE) devices, which are slightly more visible and typically suited for mild to moderately severe hearing loss.

 One great thing about this provider is that, unlike competing brands, Eargo is transparent with pricing.
 You can easily find pricing information online.
-Currently, their newest model — the Eargo 7 — costs $2,950 per pair; the Eargo 5 costs $1,950; and the Eargo Neo HiFi costs $1,650.
+Currently, their newest model — the Eargo 7 — costs $2,950 per pair; the Eargo 6 costs $2,250; and the Eargo 5 costs $1,650.
 You can also spread the cost over monthly payments for 12 or 24 months if that works better for your budget.
 Federal employees may be able to take advantage of the Federal Employees Health Benefits (FEHB) program to receive Eargo at no cost.1

 With Eargo’s small-yet-mighty hearing aids, reasonable prices, and rechargeable products, they are worth considering if you’re shopping for an invisible hearing aid.
 The technology used in their devices allows you to customize the hearing experience to suit individual needs.
 And, thanks to their monthly payment plans, more people can afford Eargo devices without stretching their budgets too far.
 However, if you’re experiencing moderately severe to profound hearing loss or would prefer hearing aids that are fitted by a hearing care professional, you may want to consider some of the other providers on our list.
 Visit our full review of Eargo for a closer look.

 Signia’s pricing varies greatly depending on where you shop and purchase their hearing aids, as well as the specific features and designs you choose.
 To find out whether any of these Signia models fit within your invisible hearing aid budget, visit your local hearing aid center to learn more.